 Candidates must be able to meet these minimum eligibility requirements to have their portfolio reviewed.

-Portfolio Review – Only if a candidate meets the above eligibility criteria, his/her portfolio will be considered for review.
+Portfolio Review – If a candidate meets the above eligibility criteria, their portfolio will be considered for review.
 A review panel evaluates candidate’s SSBB and MBB work.
 Once the portfolio is approved by the panel, the candidate can register to take up the MBB examination.

-- To check the applicability, a performance-based assessment is done, which requires candidates to evaluate and respond to situation-specific materials.
-The examination is offered only in English.
+To check the applicability, a performance-based assessment is done, which requires candidates to evaluate and respond to situation-specific materials.

 About the On-Demand Webinar